Additional Information

 What are they?

 The Coupled Model Intercomparison Project (CMIP) is an organized “roundup” of the latest GCMs conducted every 7 years or so.
 Nearly all GCM output used in global, national, and state climate assessments since 2013 has come from CMIP5, whose data was released in 2011-12.
-Compared to the previous CMIP (which was CMIP3–there was no CMIP4), CMIP5 included more participating GCMs–models whose spatial resolution was generally higher, and captured more climate-system components and processes, if not with greater fidelity.
+Compared to the previous CMIP (CMIP3—there was no CMIP4), CMIP5 included more participating GCMs—models whose spatial resolution was generally higher and captured more climate-system components and processes.

 In 2020, the data from CMIP6 was released, representing a new generation of climate models.
 CMIP6 was timed to support the IPCC Sixth Assessment Report (AR6), just as CMIP5 supported the IPCC AR5 report.
-CMIP6 climate projections have only recently been added to public-facing climate portals, as noted in Table 1 above, and CMIP6 projections have not yet been downscaled, like with the CMIP5 projections shown in most climate portals.
-So at this time (October 2021) the vast majority of climate portals only show or provide CMIP5 data, though this will change over the next year or two.
+CMIP6 climate projections are now more prevalent in public-facing climate portals than they were a few years ago.
+That said, there are still fewer downscaled datasets available for CMIP6 projections than for CMIP5 projections shown in most climate portals.
+At this time (July 2025) many climate portals only show or provide CMIP5 data, though this will continue to change.

 Are the CMIP6 models and projections better than CMIP5?